voostindie/markdown-curator/README.md

 A `mvn clean package` and `java -jar target/my-markdown-curator.jar` should result in the application starting up and exiting immediately, telling you that it can't find any curators.

-## Create and publish a custom curator.
+## Create and publish a custom curator

 - Implement the `Curator` interface, by subclassing the `CuratorTemplate` class.
 - Implement the `CuratorFactory` interface.